 - Sorting changes the order in which the observations appear.
-We can sort numbers, letters, etc. - Example: sort x - Ordering changes the order variables in dataset appear. - Example: order x y z
+We can sort numbers, letters, etc. - Example (ascending): sort x - Note: Use gsort for descending or create a negative version of x and sort - Ordering changes the order variables in dataset appear. - Example: order x y z